-In determining whether to issue a preliminary injunction, the Chancery Court was, as is this Court, required to examine four factors: (1) the threat of irreparable harm to the plaintiff if the injunction is not issued; (2) the balance between plaintiff's harm and the injury that granting the injunction would inflict on the defendants; (3) the probability that plaintiff will succeed on the merits; and (4) the public interest.
+In determining whether to issue a preliminary injunction, the Chancery Court was required to examine four factors: (1) the threat of irreparable harm to the plaintiff if the injunction is not issued; (2) the balance between plaintiff's harm and the injury that granting the injunction would inflict on the defendants; (3) the probability that plaintiff will succeed on the merits; and (4) the public interest.
 Moody v.
-Hutchison, 247 S.W.3d 187, 199-200
+Hutchison, 247 S.W.3d 187, 199-200 (Tenn.Ct.App.

-(Tenn.Ct.App.
 2007).
 As the Chancery Court noted, these factors are similar to those considered by the federal courts facing a request for injunctive relief.
 See Overstreet v.
 Lexington-Fayette Urban Co.
 Gov't., 305 F.3d 566, 573 (6th Cir.
 2002) (examining same four factors, however, requiring a showing of a "strong likelihood of success" rather than a probability).
 Because these factors are to be balanced, a strong showing on one factor may outweigh a weaker showing on another.
 In re DeLorean Motor Co., 755 F.2d 1223, 1229 (6th Cir.
 1985).
-The legal standard which the Chancery Court applied was clearly consistent with Tennessee law.
-The court stated: